julelang/manual/src/getting-started/installation/compiling-from-source/manual-compilation.md

 Jule compiles at zero optimization (``O0``) level by default.
 But this is not recommended if you are compiling for use.
 Zero optimization level will produce the dumbest code possible and you can suffer serious performance losses.
-It is recommended to compile JuleC's C++ IR with ``O3`` to get the fastest and most performing JuleC compilation.
+It is recommended to compile julec's C++ IR with ``O3`` to get the fastest and most performing julec compilation.

 #### Notice about `Ofast` Optimization Level

 The `Ofast` optimization is quite an aggressive level and can break language standards.
-For example, it has been observed that a JuleC build with `Ofast` produces different numbers than expected due to probably math optimizations.
+For example, it has been observed that a julec build with `Ofast` produces different numbers than expected due to probably math optimizations.

 Therefore, we recommend using `O3` as the highest optimization level to get a more reliable build.